 - 6.2.1 Before an applicant proceeds with a detailed safety assessment, an FHA of the airplane and system functions to determine the need for, and scope of, subsequent analysis should be prepared.
-This assessment may be conducted using service experience, engineering and operational judgment, and/or a top-down deductive qualitative examination of each function.
-An FHA is a systematic, comprehensive examination of airplane and system functions to identify potential minor, major, hazardous, and catastrophic failure conditions that may arise as a result of malfunctions or failure to function as intended.
-The assessment should take into consideration normal responses to unusual and abnormal external factors.
+This assessment may be conducted using service experience; engineering and operational judgment; and/or a top-down deductive qualitative examination of each function.
+An FHA is a systematic, comprehensive examination of airplane and system functions to identify potential no safety effect, minor, major, hazardous, and catastrophic failure conditions that may arise as a result of malfunctions or failures to function as intended.
+The assessment should take into consideration normal system responses to unusual and abnormal external factors.
 The assessment involves the operational vulnerabilities of systems rather than a detailed analysis of the actual implementation. - 6.2.2 Each system function should be examined with respect to the other functions performed by the system, because the loss or malfunction of multiple functions performed by the system could result in a more severe failure condition than the failure of a single function.
 In addition, each system function should be examined with respect to functions performed by other airplane systems because the loss or malfunction of different but related functions, provided by separate systems, may affect the severity of failure conditions postulated for a particular system. - 6.2.3 The FHA should be performed early in the design of the project and updated as necessary as the design develops.
 It is used to define the airplane-level or system-level safety objectives that must be considered in the proposed airplane or system architectures.
-It should also be used to determine the development assurance levels for the systems.
+Some systems may need only a simple review of the system design to determine the hazard classification.
+The FHA should also be used to determine the function development assurance levels.
 An FHA requires experienced engineering judgment to ensure completeness of failure condition identification, and early coordination between the applicant and certification authority. - 6.2.4 Depending on the relationship between functions and the systems that perform them, different approaches to an FHA may be taken.
 Where there is a clear correlation between functions and systems, and where interactions are relatively simple, it may be feasible to conduct separate FHAs for each system, provided that any interface aspects are properly considered and are easily understood.
-However, where systems and functional relationships are complex, a top-down approach, from an airplane-level perspective, should be considered when planning and conducting FHAs.
+However, where systems and functional relationships are complex or integrated, a top-down approach, from an airplane-level perspective, should be considered when planning and conducting FHAs.